* iPhone 4 slimmer, faster, longer-lasting — as expected

 By Gabriel Madway and Alexei Oreskovic

-SAN FRANCISCO, June 7 (Reuters) - Apple Inc (AAPL.O) unveiled a new iPhone on Monday that goes on sale in scores of countries this year, preparing its fastest-ever global roll-out to try and stay a step ahead of rivals like Google Inc (GOOG.O) in a red-hot smartphone market.
+SAN FRANCISCO, June 7 (Reuters) - Apple Inc’s (AAPL.O) newest iPhone model goes on sale this month, as the company strives to stay a step ahead of a growing cast of rivals like Google Inc (GOOG.O) in the red-hot smartphone market.

-A slim but energetic Jobs told a media and industry audience at Apple’s annual developers’ conference in San Francisco that the latest phone will be available June 24 in five countries, expanding to 18 by July and 88 by September in the quickest-ever international roll-out for an iPhone.
+A slim but energetic Jobs told an investor and industry audience at Apple’s annual developers’ conference in San Francisco that the latest phone goes on sale June 24 in five countries, expanding to 18 by July and 88 by September in the fastest-ever international roll-out for an iPhone.

 (Graphic showing iPhone sales: here)